Secret Spots On The Central Coast You Need To Check Out

 Renowned for its idyllic oceanscapes and sweeping stretches of sand, the Central Coast is the ideal day trip or weekend getaway for Sydneysiders.
 Picturesque pockets of prettiness that exude effortless, laid-back coastal charm can be found just 1-2 hours drive from the city—and there are a few lesser-known spots that should be at the forefront of your agenda for your next visit.

-Here are 5 stunning secret spots on the Central Coast you need to check out.
+Here are some stunning secret spots on the Central Coast you need to check out.

 Often described as a beach nook, it’s a perfect calm and quiet spot for a family dip and a play in the sand.
 The waves are also pretty decent; perfect for little ones getting a grip on the surf.